amueller69/Law-School-Notes/Fall-2018/Contracts/06-Restitution.md

      * Person acting officiously (i.e. "thrusting" their services on another and demanding payment) is not entitled to restitution
   1. Circumstances where the retention of benefits without recompense would be unjust to another person
      * Person acting without intent to charge (i.e. offered as a gift) is also not entitled to restitution
-* Restatement (Third) on Restitution:
-  * § 1 - A person who is unjustly enriched at the expense of another is subject to liability in restitution
-  * § 20/21 - Protection of Another’s Life or Health/Property
-    * A person who provides care required for the protection of another’s health or property is entitled to restitution to the extent needed to prevent unjust enrichment (measured by a reasonable charge for the services in question), if the circumstances justify (i.e. emergency/necessary services OR reasonable to assume person would consent) the decision to intervene without request
 * Contract implied in law
   * An obligation imposed by law, regardless of either parties assent, applied as a legal fiction to remedy unjust enrichment
   * Commonly referred to as a quasi-contract, though restitution and unjust enrichment don't always arise in contractual contexts